bulenty584/class-notes/111_notes.md

 + Reads and writes are fast

-+ Gievn block can only be written once
++ Given block can only be written once
   + writing again requires erasing
   + much slower and erases large sectors of the drive